The randomized local computation complexity of the Lov\'asz local lemma: Our Method in a Nutshell

 \section{Our Method in a Nutshell}

 In this section we informally present the high-level ideas of our proofs.

 \paragraph{The Gap Result of \cref{thm:speedup}}

-We start to describe the high-level idea of the proof that there does not exist an LCL with a randomized/deterministic \lca /\volume complexity between $\omega(\log^* n)$ and $o(\sqrt{\log n})$.
+We start to describe the high-level idea of the proof that there is no LCL with a randomized/deterministic \lca /\volume complexity between $\omega(\log^* n)$ and $o(\sqrt{\log n})$.
 This is the conceptually simplest result and it works by directly adapting ideas known from the \local model.
 The main trick is to consider the deterministic \volume model where the identifiers can come from an exponential instead of a polynomial range (cf. Section 7.1 in \cite{RosenbaumSuomela2020volume_model}).
 The result then follows from two observations.
-The first one is a variant of the Chang-Pettie speedup \cite{chang2017time} which shows that any \volume algorithm with a probe complexity of $o(n)$ that works with exponential IDs can be sped up to have a probe complexity of $\Theta(\log^*n)$.
+First, a variant of the Chang-Pettie speedup \cite{chang2017time} shows that any \volume algorithm with a probe complexity of $o(n)$ that works with exponential IDs can be sped up to have a probe complexity of $\Theta(\log^*n)$.
 Second, a variant of the Chang-Kopelowitz-Pettie derandomization \cite{chang2016exp_separation} shows that any randomized algorithm with probe complexity $o(\sqrt{\log n})$ can be derandomized to give a deterministic $o(n)$-probe algorithm that works with exponential IDs.
-The root comes from the exponential IDs: during the argument we need to union-bound over all bounded degree $n$-node graphs equipped with unique IDs from an exponential range.
+The root comes from the exponential IDs: during the argument we apply a union bound over all bounded degree $n$-node graphs equipped with unique IDs from an exponential range.

 \paragraph{The LLL Complexity of \cref{thm:lll}}